vegaprotocol/specs/specs/0013-accounts.md

 - [ ]  Every party that submits an order on a market will have a margin account for that market created.
 - [ ]  Each party should only have one margin account per market.
 - [ ] Cannot have a non-zero balance on a margin account where there's no position / position size = 0 and no active orders.
+- [ ] Cannot transfer into or out of a margin account where there's no position / position size = 0 and no active orders.

 ## Insurance pool accounts